CoverMy Cab

 Buildings and contents cover could also be a part of your taxi office insurance policy.
 It will cover the building or buildings leased by your business from damage, as well as the contents inside.
 Buildings and contents cover often includes contents, fixtures, fittings, the shop front, and stock where necessary.
 This means that should any repairs to any damaged permanent fittings within the building be required, you’ll be covered for the cost.
 If renting a building, it is important to check with the landlord what is already covered under their existing insurance policy.

 If you want to insure your taxi office, then CoverMy Business can provide office liability and premises insurance designed specifically for taxi firms.
 We know exactly what requirements are necessary to help keep you and your business covered.
-For the best rates or for more information on taxi office insurance policies, see our Taxi Base Office Liability page for policy details, contact information and more.
+For the best rates or for more information on taxi office insurance policies, see our Taxi Base Office page for policy details, contact information and more.

 Latest News